lilyjma/Flask-React-Postgres/README.md

    2. You'll add two secrets called 'cosmosKey' and 'cosmosURI' to Key Vault to hold the Cosmos DB key and URI respectively.
 To find these, click into the database account created, go to 'Keys' tab and get the Primary Key and the URI.

 ## 2. Getting Access to Key Vault
 To make a long story short, you need a service principal to have access to key vault.
 The service principal serves as an application ID that is used during the authorization setup for access to other Azure resources.
 We'll use a Web App instance as our service principal.
 To do that, we create an App Service Plan, then a Web App instance, then make that our service principal.
-We can do all of this on Cloud Shell (click >_ on the top right hand corner in Portal to open).
+We can do these using Azure CLI on Cloud Shell.

+1. Click >_ on the top right hand corner of Azure Portal to open Cloud shell.

 1. Create App Service Plan :